 The rule in swimwear is swimming trunks or surf shorts for men and two-piece bikini for women.
 Never go topless on Rio beaches or be ready to face arrest.
 Wearing football shorts, bathing suits, carrying shopping mall bags is a big no-no!

 If they have to, women should use a sarong to sit on.
 Do not ever sit on a towel as you'll look completely out of the frame.

 Do not bring homemade food and jar full of water at the beach.
 After all its Rio!
-Go crazy over the local chilled coconut (cerveja) or seafood available at the nearby kiosks.
-You’ll be missing out on typical Rio life by infusing a English style picnic atmosphere.
+Go crazy over the local chilled coconut (Cerveja) or seafood available at the nearby kiosks.
+You'll be missing out on typical Rio life by infusing an English style picnic atmosphere.

 Stay alert for currents!
 Rio beaches have been artificially extended for tourism purposes, creating strange water currents.
 Every year, cases of drowning are recorded due to these strange and strong currents.

 These do's and don'ts are not a written rule but as they say "When in Rome, do as the Romans do."

 Domestic Toll-Free for US and Canada: 1-800-997-1438